robertthiesmeier/mi_impute_from/README.md

 qui export delimited iV* using v_study2.txt if iV1 != . , replace
 ```

-In the study with missing data on the predictor of interest, import files and perform imputations.
+In the study with missing data on the predictor of interest, import files :inbox_tray: and perform imputations.

 ```ruby
 quietly use study_1, clear